Simple Yet Powerful Technical SEO Tips That Actually Work

 7. Keep an Eye on Core Web Vitals

-Google’s Core Web Vitals are metrics that measure user experience—things like how quickly your page loads, how stable it is while loading, and how fast users can interact.
+Google’s Core Web Vitals are metrics that measure user experience – this includes things like how quickly your page loads, how stable it is while loading, and how fast users can interact with certain elements.

 You want to aim for: